Malav5372/SupernovaSR/README.md

 I bring to you SupernovaSR, a flagship-grade project conceived during my tenure as a Machine Learning Engineer at Adobe.
 This project was born out of a pressing challenge within the realm of Single Image Super-Resolution (SISR).
 Existing methods often grapple with inadequate performance when their assumed degradation models fail to account for the intricate complexities of real-world images.

-The primary objective of this project was to validate the effectiveness of this new degradation model.
-To achieve this, I meticulously trained a deep blind Enhanced Super-Resolution Generative Adversarial Network (ESRGAN) super-resolver.
-This model was then applied to super-resolve both synthetic and real images characterized by diverse degradation patterns.

 Feel free to explore the codebase, experiment with the model, and contribute to the advancement of Single Image Super-Resolution with SupernovaSR.

 Training